-- Assignments (as specified in each course syllabus) - Assessments (written, physical examination, clinical procedural skills, and simulated patient encounter assessments as specified in each course syllabus) - Didactic Phase Cumulative Assessment (all components) - Documentation of patient encounters (SCPEs) - Documentation of physical examination skills and clinical procedures performed (SCPEs) - Clinical Preceptor Evaluation of Student Performance (SCPEs) - Clinical Phase Cumulative Assessment (all components) - Summative Evaluation (all components) - Identification of knowledge and/or skill deficit by Program faculty and/or Clinical Preceptor that is considered to adversely impact patient safety regardless of the grade earned
+- Assignments (as specified in each course syllabus) - Assessments (written, physical examination and clinical procedure skills and simulated patient encounter assessments as specified in each course syllabus) - Didactic Phase Cumulative Assessment (all components) - Documentation of types of patient encounters (SCPEs) - Documentation of physical examination skills and clinical procedures (SCPEs) - Clinical Preceptor Evaluation of Student Performance (SCPEs) - Clinical Phase Cumulative Assessment (all components) - Summative Evaluation (all components)

+Identification of knowledge and/or skill deficit by Program Faculty and/or Clinical Preceptor that is considered to adversely impact patient safety regardless of the grade earned

-Some assignments and assessments are for the purpose of student self-assessment and/or for Program faculty to gauge student development of Program Learning Outcomes and Graduate Competencies.
-Although students are provided with feedback on these assignments and assessments, remediation is not required for an earned grade of < 75% or F. Assignments and assessments for which remediation is required are specified in each course syllabus.
+Some assignments and assessments are for the purpose of student self-assessment and/or for faculty to gauge student development of Program Learning Outcomes and Graduate Competencies.
+Although students are provided with feedback on these assignments and assessments, remediation is not required for poor performance (grade of ≤ 75% or F).
+Assignments and assessments for which remediation is required are specified in each course syllabus.
 In addition, students are required to complete remediation for any failed component of the Didactic Phase Cumulative Assessment, Clinical Phase Cumulative Assessment, and Summative Evaluation.

-At Risk Support
+"At Risk" Support

-Although a grade of \geq 70% is passing, students who earn a grade of \leq 75% are considered at-risk for failure of a course, other components of the Program's curriculum and/or the PANCE.
-Therefore, students who earn a grade of 70-75% on a graded assessment/assignment for which remediation is required are mentored by Program faculty utilizing standardized rubrics to provide feedback and assist the student in correction of knowledge and/or skill deficit(s).
-Students are not placed on Academic Probation, no assessment of at-risk support is required, and there is no change in the initial grade earned.
+Although a grade of $\geq$ 70% is passing, students who earn a grade of $\leq$ 75% are considered "at-risk" for failure of a course, other components of the Program's curriculum and/or the PANCE.
+Therefore, students who earn a grade of 70-75% on a graded assessment/assignment for which remediation is required must contact the respective Program Faculty member primarily responsible for coordinating the related learning activities to strengthen subject matter understanding (as specified in the course syllabus) and their assigned Faculty Mentor within two (2) business days of receiving their grade.
+Failure to follow this policy may result in referral to the SPC for progression and/or disciplinary action recommendations.
+Program Faculty utilize standardized rubrics to provide feedback and assist the student in self-strengthening of knowledge and/or skill deficit(s).
+Students are not placed on Academic Probation, no assessment of "At Risk" Support is required, and there is no change in the initial grade earned.